openmm/openmm/docs-source/usersguide/application.rst

 =========================

 ..
 CAUTION::
-   This feature is experimental, and its API is subject to change.
+   These features are experimental, and its API is subject to change.

 You can use the :method:`getUnmatchedResidues()` method to get a list of residues in the provided :code:`topology` object that do not currently have a matching